'The urban politics of immigration and diversity in Amsterdam and New York City' - international workshop

 Submitted by: Edda Bild (PhD).

-- A workshop on urban public space to be held on the 23rd of September 2016.
+- A workshop on urban public space held in September 2016.
 We discuss multidisciplinary collaboration between different sciences and practice for acquiring a holistic understanding of the urban experience.

 ‘Urban Security and Spatial Interventions: Bringing Anthropology and Planning into Dialogue’